Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

 \subsection{Robustness to Visual Distraction}

-we delve into the robustness of our proposed method against distractions, e.g., moving objects with similar appearance to the target, a critical aspect for embodied visual tracking.
-The distractors may block the tracker or have textures that are identical to the target, causing visual confusion.
+We evaluate the robustness of our proposed method in the presence of visual distractions.
+Such distractors may occlude the tracker or present a texture similar to the target, thereby inducing visual ambiguity.
 The results in Table~\ref{tab:robust} show that distractors have a certain degree of impact on the tracker in all environments, but the overall Episode Length of our model remains above $400$.
-Besides, we can see that the success rate of our method significantly outperforms the state-of-the-art distraction-robust method~\cite{zhong2021distractor} in this setting.
+In addition, we can see that the success rate of our method significantly outperforms the state-of-the-art distraction-robust method~\cite{zhong2021distractor} in this setting.
 This demonstrates that our model has strong anti-distraction abilities and excellent robustness.
-We also provide an exemplar sequence of our method in case of distraction in the \textit{Parking Lot} environments, as shown in Figure~\ref{fig:vis_abla}.
+We also provide an example sequence of our method in case of distraction in the \textit{Parking Lot} environments, as shown in Figure~\ref{fig:vis_abla}.